djdron/vortextracker/readme.txt

 HOBETA without player ($m), .AY of EMUL subtype, SCL and TAP. .AY-format not allows using 0 address.
 Player can be adjusted: you can disable looping of module, check 'Disable loop' for that.
-In SCL and TAP formats, player and module both are saved separately (in two differnt files).
+In SCL and TAP formats, player and module both are saved separately (in two different files).
 It is better than HOBETA, because variables area between player and module is not saved.
 Player features and instructions can be found in ZXPlayer.txt file.
-Source text of player can be found in archive with VTII sources, and also at http://bulba.at.kz/
+Source text of player can be found in archive with VTII sources, and also at http://bulba.untergrund.net/

 Thanks to
 ---------